Fun Ways To Include Your Cat In Your Holiday Traditions December 09 2020, 2 Comments

 Photo via Sarah Petty Photography

 Nothing says tradition like a holiday family photo!
 Include your kitty in on the festive photo shoot to let the world know that they’re an important part of your family.
-From modeling holiday sweaters to wearing matching cat onesies, the possibilities for a creative kitty-themed holiday card are endless.
+Whether you're modeling holiday sweaters as a family, wearing matching cat onesies, or even have your cat's collar decked out for the holidays, the possibilities for a creative kitty-themed holiday card are endless!
+Browse our selection of purr-fect holiday cat accessories, like the Holiday Poinsettia Cat Collar Accessory below.

 Photos With Santa Claws